PeterSommerlad/SC22WG21_Papers/drafting/P2968Rx_ignore.md

 ## Non-tuple applications of `std::ignore`

-Programming guidelines for C++ safety critical systems consider all named functions with a non-void return type similar to having the attribute `[[nodiscard]]`.
+Programming guidelines for C++ safety-critical systems consider all named functions with a non-void return type similar to having the attribute `[[nodiscard]]`.

 As of today, the means to disable diagnostic is a static cast to void spelled with a C-style cast `(void) foo();`.
 This provides a teachability issue, because, while C-style casts are banned, such a C-style cast need to be taught.